Codeinexter/WanderLust/README.md

 Database Integration: Fully integrated with a database to store and manage listing data.

 Cloud Storage: Images and media are stored using Cloudinary.

+Modular Routing: Organized routes for better maintainability and scalability.

 Responsive Design: The frontend is responsive and works across devices.